 To count a course towards the HSC program of study students must satisfy the course completion criteria as required by the Board of Studies.
-Refer to Section 8.4 of the Assessment, Certification and Examination (ACE) Manual.
+Refer to the Assessment Certification Examination (ACE) website.

 Course requirements

 - Students must attempt: - the following compulsory unit of competency: